kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 ---

+#Practicing Inclusivity 102: Taking Action
+---

-#Practicing Inclusivity 102: Understanding The Power of Privilege
+#Practicing Inclusivity 103: Understanding The Power of Privilege
 >“Privilege isn't wealth or having it easy: it's what you don't have to deal with”  @JustSlyRed #AlterConf
  - Tweet by [Kojo](https://twitter.com/Transition/status/592068382754635776), quoting [@JustSlyRed](https://twitter.com/JustSlyRed) at [Alterconf - Austin](http://www.alterconf.com/speakers/mario-jara)